The word se can mean so many

 The Impersonal Se

 Occasionally our subjects don't refer to any one person in particular, but rather a general, nonspecific, unknown person or people.
 This is known as an "impersonal" subject.
 In English we we often use the words "you," "one," or even "they" to convey this idea.
-In Spanish to communicate this, we use se:
+In Spanish to communicate this, we use se and a third-person verb:

 It isn't known. / One doesn't know.